 Written by: Bogdan Patru

-The app’s main purpose is to replace the standard messaging application, with the messages being sent through a very secure connection, one that’s near impenetrable.
+The app’s main purpose is to replace the standard messaging application, with messages being sent through a secure connection.

-However, the gist of it is that, while you are assured of maximum privacy and protection when sending messages to another Signal user, if the recipient of the message does not use Signal, then all bets are off.
+However, while you are assured of maximum privacy and protection when sending messages to another Signal user, if the recipient of the message does not use Signal, then all bets are off.
 In this case, Signal functions as an ordinary application.

 You are given the option to invite your friends to Signal, thus creating an encrypted connection to use.
 And the application automatically warns you when the interlocutor doesn’t have Signal installed.

 It is extremely easy and comfortable to use, with the option to import your contacts and previous messages, and it also allows you to make voice and video calls.

 As for SMS and MMS, their costs are the same as in the contract with your mobile provider.